School of Medicine

 - Financial Information

-Inquiries concerning sources of financial aid and student financial planning should be directed to the Health Sciences Office of Student Services.
+Inquiries concerning sources of financial aid and student financial planning should be directed to the RSOM Office of Student Affairs.
 First-time financial aid applicants must complete the School of Medicine Institutional Application for Financial Aid.
 All financial aid applicants must complete the Free Application for Federal Student Aid (FAFSA) for each academic year they are applying.
 Financial aid for medical students consists of loans and grants.
 Financial aid awards will not exceed the cost of attendance for each academic year.
 The cost of attendance includes tuition and fees; room and board; books and supplies; transportation expenses; and personal/miscellaneous expenses.
 The cost of attendance is set and published each spring prior to the beginning of the new academic year.

-The Edmund D. Pellegrino Professorship of Medicine
+Edmund D. Pellegrino Professor of Medicine - Benjamin J. Luft, MD